Sivabarani/predict-weight/README.md

 # predict-weight-dataset
 This dataset contains details about 100 participants' health information

 **Understanding Supervised Learning** Supervised learning involves predicting an outcome based on labeled data.
-Initially, I considered this dataset for supervised learning (Classification) applications, particularly for analyzing participants' weight based on health information.
+Initially, I considered this dataset for supervised learning (Regression) applications, particularly for analyzing participants' weight based on health information.

 **Dataset Description**
 1. Participant ID: Unique ID of the participant